electricimp/Usb/docs/DriverDevelopmentGuide.md

 # Driver Development Guide #

 This document is intended for those developers who are going to create new drivers for USB devices.

-## Generic Recommendations ##

-Please avoid using the impCentral `#require` directive or the [Builder](https://developer.electricimp.com/tools/builder) statement `@include` within your driver code to avoid compilation issues and to prevent the loading of duplicated code at runtime.

-If you are writing a USB driver that you intend to share with the community, please follow our [guidelines](https://developer.electricimp.com/libraries/submissions) for third-party library submission.
+Driver development leverages Electric Imp’s [USB Driver Framework](https://github.com/electricimp/Usb), an easily extensible foundation for USB device drivers which is embodied in a class, [USB.Driver](#usbdriver-class-usage).

+The USB Driver Framework is implemented as code library, which applications making use of your driver will need to import using the standard `#require` directive.
+For more information on the USB Driver Framework’s core classes and data structures, please see the [Specification section](#usb-drivers-framework-api-specification), below.

-## New Driver Step-by-Step Instructions ##
+## New Driver Development Step-by-Step Instructions ##

 ### 1. Extend The Basic USB.Driver Class ###